kimhc6028/relational-networks/README.md

 I.e., with the sample image shown, we can generate non-relational questions like:

 1) What is the shape of the red object? => Circle (even though it does not really look like "circle"...)
-2) is green object placed on the left side of the image? => yes
+2) Is green object placed on the left side of the image? => yes
-3) is orange object placed on the upside of the image? => no
+3) Is orange object placed on the upside of the image? => no

 And relational questions: